Search

 A career in phlebotomy has a quick training period and a secure job market.
 If you like helping others and meeting new people on a daily basis, this may be the job you’re looking for.
 A career in phlebotomy may also serve as a stepping stone.
 Working alongside other healthcare professionals will help toward gaining an understanding of the various roles.
 Some career paths of phlebotomy-certified individuals include nursing, medical assisting, ECG technician, and medical lab tech.
 As you gain more experience, you will open yourself up to new opportunities.

-This one-semester hybrid course combines online classroom instruction with hands-on activities in the campus lab.
+This one-semester course combines online classroom instruction with hands-on activities in the campus lab.
 Topics include patient identification, specimen collection, labeling vials, diagnostic testing, documenting lab results, and specimen storage and transport.
 Because phlebotomists collect blood and are at risk for exposure to a variety of diseases, an emphasis on universal precautions helps to ensure their safety and that of their patients.

 HLTK 1665: Electrocardiography Techniques (1 credit)